streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

 As indicated in the [configuration chapter](#configuration), you need to configure some properties for the AWS S3 offloader driver before using it.
 This tutorial assumes that you have configured the AWS S3 offloader driver as below and run Pulsar in **standalone** mode.

-- Set these configurations in `conf/standalone.conf`.
+- Set the following configurations in `conf/standalone.conf`.

     ```conf
     managedLedgerOffloadDriver=aws-s3